 Individuals can also look for vaccine appointments in the local community by visiting vaccines.gov.

 Quarantine, Isolation & Contact Tracing

-Champaign-Urbana Public Health District provides permission for you to end quarantine or isolation.
-Learn about what you should do to ease your transition back to full campus participation on the Return to Campus after COVID-19 Quarantine and Isolation page.
+Returning to Campus after Quarantine or Isolation: Champaign-Urbana Public Health District provides permission for you to end quarantine or isolation.
+Learn about what you should do to ease your transition back to full campus participation.

+Long before the disruptions of COVID-19, Illinois was a pioneer in the field of online education.
 The university is providing resources to help foster student academic success online.

 Technology Services has created a Resource Guide for Students to help them access the IT resources that they need.

 Whether you are studying remotely or coming to campus, if you do not have access to a functional computer or reliable Internet connectivity in your location, please contact the Student Assistance Center at 217-333-0050 or firstname.lastname@example.org.
 The Center can work with you to make sure you have access to the technology you need.

 Student Affairs maintains a comprehensive list of COVID-19 resources for students as well as information about hours and availability for a number of resources, offices and on-campus businesses.